 3 - supervisor on call from home for queries able to provide directions via phone or nonimmediate attendance.

 14.9.11 Obstetric anaesthesia: key capability M

-M Provides safe anaesthetic care for any patient who requires elective or emergency obstetric anaesthesia in a general maternity unit
+Provides safe anaesthetic care for any patient who requires elective or emergency obstetric anaesthesia in a general maternity unit attendance at obstetric anaesthesia clinic.

 SLEs from experience in obstetrics.